DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-14-service-worker.md

 ## What is a service worker and what does it do?

 If you are creating a progressive web app, the service worker is a critical part of your application.
+The service worker is a script that runs in the background on a separate thread than your web app.
+It will keep running whether your web app is running or not and now sits between your web-app and the server, acting as a proxy for requests (i.e. fetching assests of page or data from an API).
+The service worker can listen to these requests and do things like caching the responses or returning these cached responses back to your page rather than fetching from the server.

-The service worker is a script that runs in the background, on a separate thread than your web app, allowing for background sync and push notifications.
-The service worker feature we will be discussing here is offline data storage, allowing your PWA to function even if there user is not connected to the internet!
+The service worker also gives us advanced features such as push-notifications, but the feature we will be discussing here is offline data storage, allowing your PWA to function even if there user is not connected to the internet!

+Some special notes:

-It is important to understand that service worker requires HTTPS in production, though you can test with localhost.
+- It is important to understand that service worker requires HTTPS in production, though you can test with localhost.
 I will show you how to do this.

-All of the major browsers now support service worker!
+- All of the major browsers now support service worker!
 Check out this [link](https://jakearchibald.github.io/isserviceworkerready/) for the latest information.

-If you are unfamiliar with the service worker life cycle, you will want to read this [article](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle) by Jake Archibald.
+- If you are unfamiliar with the service worker life cycle, you will want to read this [article](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle) by Jake Archibald.

 You will see in this blog how the Angular PWA package makes working with the service worker easy!